wswmsword/navbar-153/README_EN.md

 npm run dev
 ```

-Here, I will show you the goals of this project, focusing on end-users, developers, and source code maintenance.
-Ultimately, we hope you can also contribute to improving this project:
+The following list outlines the broad directions of this project, focusing on three main aspects: end users, developers, and source code maintenance.

 - Accessibility
   - Proper ARIA labels, validated by Android TalkBack and iOS/MacOS VoiceOver